Legal Services

 Other Legal Services in Ontario

 The following sections provide information about a number of other legal services available in Ontario, including community legal clinics (like HALCO) and other Legal Aid Ontario services, for example Legal Aid certificates, advice lawyers, and duty counsel.
 Private lawyers and licensed paralegals also provide legal services and usually charge fees.
-Law Help Ontario provides free legal information, resources and services.
+Pro Bono Ontario provides free legal information, resources and services.

 Community legal clinics provide free legal services to people across Ontario.
+HALCO’s community is people living with HIV in Ontario.
 Legal clinics are independent not-for-profit organizations with volunteer Boards of Directors.
 There are two types of community legal clinics:

-• General community legal clinics that provide services to people in the clinic’s local community, and,
+• General/local community legal clinics that provide services to people in the clinic’s local community, and,

 • Specialty community legal clinics, like HALCO, that provide services to a particular group of people or in a particular area of law.

-Getting legal help: Community Legal Clinics in Ontario is a Community Legal Education Ontario (CLEO) booklet that lists all the legal clinics in Ontario, and that is available on-line and in print:
+Getting legal help: Community Legal Clinics in Ontario is a Community Legal Education Ontario (CLEO) on-line resource that lists all the legal clinics in Ontario: www.cleo.on.ca/en/publications/ontario.

 Legal Aid Ontario (LAO)